 For the longest time, I would make matcha traditionally with a bamboo whisk and a matcha bowl, but I was making things harder for myself.

 It’s actually easier to shake it than to whisk it when using cold water.

 No need to use a sifter either!
 No clumps with this shaking method.

-In the clean container, add cold water.
+In the clean cocktail shaker, add cold water.
 (Filtered water tastes best.)

 Next goes the matcha, the powdered green tea.
 Make sure to add the water first, then the matcha.

 Shake, shake shake.
 10-15 seconds of vigorous shaking once again.

 Don’t dump in the matcha all at once.
 It’s best to pour it slowly.

 Because of the sugar content in the milk, the matcha (without any sugar) won’t immediately sink to the bottom and you’ll see the layering of the milk and matcha.